QwikDev/qwik/packages/qwik/src/server/api.md

 // @public (undocumented)
 export interface RenderToStringOptions extends RenderToDocumentOptions {
     fragmentTagName?: string;
-    // Warning: (ae-forgotten-export) The symbol "PrefetchStrategy" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "prefetchStrategy" is marked as @public, but its signature references "PrefetchStrategy" which is marked as @alpha
     //
     // (undocumented)
     prefetchStrategy?: PrefetchStrategy;